siphiwemanda/neighborhood_app/README.md

-# parkrun finder near and around Manchester
+# parkrun finder near and around Manchester #

 # Description

 Final Project created as part of the Udacity Front-End Developer Nanodegree.

+In this project a list of parkruns will appear over the great manchester area and will contain information about how to get there

+[parkrun](http://www.parkrun.org.uk/) is a free 5km run that happens allover the uk every Saturday at 9am

 # Run the Application